gradgrind/WZC/docs/local_constraints.md

 # Local Constraints

 These are constraints which are concerned with local properties of lessons: preferred time slots, relationships to other lessons which can be tested without the whole timetable being complete.
+The hard versions of these constraints may be treated as "very hard", meaning that it would be impossible to generate a complete timetable which broke one of these constraints.

 ## SAME_STARTING_TIME